Surface Pressure: Lyrics and composition

 The song begins with a series of proclamations: "I'm the strong one / I'm not nervous / I'm as tough as the crust of the earth is / I move mountains / I move churches / And I glow 'cause I know what my worth is".
-Later, Luisa exposes her vulnerability: "Under the surface I feel berserk as a tightrope walker in a three-ring circus / Under the surface / Was Hercules ever like 'Yo, I don't wanna fight Cerberus?' / Under the surface I'm prеtty sure I'm worthless if I can't be of sеrvice".
+Later, Luisa exposes her vulnerability: "Under the surface I feel berserk as a tightrope walker in a three-ring circus / Under the surface / Was Hercules ever like 'Yo, I don't wanna fight Cerberus?' / Under the surface I'm pretty sure I'm worthless if I can't be of service".
 This confession illustrates how, underneath her strong appearance, she feels the weight of the world on her shoulders because of the burdens and responsibilities she carries as the older sibling.
 In a "deceptively coolly" tone, she sings of the "drip, drip, drip that'll never stop", a metaphorical line about how one final crack will break the whole house (and herself) down.
 However, Luisa also speaks of how, despite going out of her way to help everyone, she does not fall: "watch as she buckles and bends but never breaks".

 Miranda explained that the song is an homage to his sister, Luz Miranda-Crespo: "That song is my love letter and apology to my sister.
 I watched my sister deal with the pressure of being the oldest and carrying burdens I never had to carry [...]
 I put all of that angst and all of those moments into Luisa".
 Encanto director Byron Howard said Miranda's lyrics added more depth to Luisa: "She's a fun, comedic, and broad character but to have this grounded soul really changed the way we saw her as she moved through the script".
 Jared Bush, one of the film's directors, explained why it was important for them to explore the differences in modern-day communities, particularly with a unique character such as Luisa: "One of the benefits of putting a giant extended family on screen was that there are so many different types of people, certainly in this large family from Colombia, where there's naturally this amazing mix between European and Indigenous and African [communities] coming in together as one family".
 Darrow herself deemed the song an example of how music is an emotional escape: "When the struggle gets real, we turn the music louder.
 Even though there's something going on in the inside, it's all good on the outside and you have a good time…It's a journey that I think Disney music does [well]".